Bechtel: Infrastructure

 In 2018, Bechtel's work on the Panda Power Funds' 1.1 GW natural gas Hummel Station Power Plant in Pennsylvania was completed.
 Bechtel is also working on a project for Advanced Power, the Cricket Valley Energy Center in New York.
 Bechtel is also building the Keeyask Generating Station, a hydroelectric power plant for Manitoba Hydro in Manitoba, Canada.
 The Infrastructure unit had also worked on projects for Google Fiber in several markets in the Southeastern U.S.

 Among completed projects, Bechtel finished a 10.8 miles four-lane motorway in Kosovo a year ahead of schedule in November 2013.
 The unit completed the 143 MW Catalina Solar photovoltaic generating facility and the construction of the 250 MW California Valley Solar Ranch in 2013.
 Bechtel also completed the Hanna Region Transmission Development, a power transmission project in Canada, which included 1,200 new transmission towers and 85 mile of transmission lines in 2013.
 Bechtel completed Phase I of an extension of the Dulles Corridor Metrorail in Northern Virginia and completed the Hamad International Airport in Doha, Qatar, in 2014.
 Bechtel also completed the world's largest solar thermal project, the Ivanpah Solar Electric Generating System in California, which began producing power in February 2014.

 In 2015, Bechtel began work as project manager of the Toronto-York Spadina subway extension for the Toronto Transit Commission.
 The project was completed in 2017.
 Bechtel completed construction of the Stonewall Energy Facility in May 2017.
 The 778 megawatt natural gas-fired power plant supplies electricity to 778,000 homes in northern Virginia and the Washington, D.C., metro area.
 Bechtel's work on the Carroll County Energy Facility in Ohio for Advanced Power was also completed in 2017.
-In 2018, the unit completed a new air passenger terminal in Muscat, Oman. n May 2022, Bechtel was hired to update the Vision 2041 plan for Shannon Foynes Port in Ireland.
+In 2018, the unit completed a new air passenger terminal in Muscat, Oman.
+In May 2022, Bechtel was hired to update the Vision 2041 plan for Shannon Foynes Port in Ireland.